graphlab-fr/cosma/docs/user-manual.md

 ```

 This command allows you to create a record in the manner of a form.
 Once the command is launched, the software prompts you for a title, one or several types, and one or several keywords.
 Only the title is required.

+To create a record with a citation key as its identifier, use `cosma record --reference`.
+See [Citations and bibliographies](#citations-and-bibliographies) below

 ## `autorecord` : create a record (“one-liner” mode)